 Upper glute workout FAQ’s |

 As you can see from the picture above, the glutes are made up of three muscles – the gluteus maximas, the gluteus medius, and the gluteus medius.
-The upper glutes and the muscle that is responsible for developing that ‘shelf’ look is the gluteus medius.

 The second role of the gluteus medius is hip external rotation, this is simply rotating the feet so that they point outwards.